MuhammadFaizan579/AI-AGENCY_InnoViast/README.md

 # AI-AGENCY_InnoViast
-AI TECH AGENCY PROJECT

 # 🚀 INNOVIAST – AI Technology Agency Website

-> A modern, fully responsive AI Technology Agency landing page built with HTML5, CSS3, and Vanilla JavaScript.
+> A modern, fully responsive AI Technology Agency landing page built with **HTML5, CSS3, Vanilla JavaScript, and GSAP** to deliver an engaging, accessible, and high-performance user experience.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

-This project was developed as part of my **Frontend Experience Engineering Internship – Week 1 Assignment**.
+This project was developed as part of my **Frontend Experience Engineering Internship – Week 2 Assignment**.

-The objective was to design and develop a clean, responsive, and professional business website that demonstrates modern frontend development practices while delivering an excellent user experience across desktop, tablet, and mobile devices.
+The objective was to enhance the existing AI Technology Agency website by integrating professional motion design using **GSAP** and **ScrollTrigger**.
+The animations were designed to improve user engagement while maintaining accessibility, smooth performance, and a clean user experience.

-The website represents a fictional AI Technology Agency that offers Artificial Intelligence solutions for enterprises and businesses.
+The website represents a fictional AI Technology Agency that provides intelligent AI solutions for enterprises and businesses.

 ---

 # 🎯 Project Objectives

-- Build a fully responsive landing page
-- Practice semantic HTML5 structure
-- Create modern UI using CSS3
-- Implement responsive navigation
-- Improve user experience with smooth animations
-- Demonstrate clean frontend development practices
-- Build a recruiter-ready portfolio project
+* Enhance the website with professional motion design.
+* Implement GSAP entrance animations.
+* Add scroll-based reveal animations using ScrollTrigger.
+* Create animated statistics counters.
+* Improve navigation transitions.
+* Design meaningful hover micro-interactions.
+* Maintain accessibility using Reduced Motion support.
+* Optimize animation performance.

 ---